List of UK Parliament constituencies in Gwynedd

-Three constituencies cover the preserved county of Gwynedd for the House of Commons of the UK Parliament (Westminster), and are used also for elections to the Senedd.
+Three constituencies cover the preserved county of Gwynedd for the House of Commons of the UK Parliament, and are used also for elections to the Senedd.

 The current boundaries have been effective since the 2007 National Assembly for Wales election and the 2010 United Kingdom general election.
 (Note: county constituencies (CCs) for the purposes of type of returning officer and level of expenses; the trivial distinction is sometimes made in the most detailed analyses of UK politics between borough and county constituencies).

-The preserved county of Gwynedd shares its name with the southern bulk, the principal area, Gwynedd, Anglesey (Welsh: Ynys Môn), forms a second principal area, i.e. has its own local government council.
+The preserved county of Gwynedd, covers the principal area (county) of Gwynedd, as well as the principal area of Anglesey (Ynys Môn).

 For Senedd elections, the constituencies each elect one assembly member and are grouped into additional-member electoral regions, in this instance the region is North Wales.